vladovidiulupu/ubuntu-16.04-oracle-java8-mkl/README.md

-# ubuntu-16.04-oracle-java8-mkl
+# Docker - Ubuntu 16.04 LTS with Oracle Java 8 and MKL

-A docker image with Ubuntu 16.04 LTS, Java 8 and MKL
+A docker image with Ubuntu 16.04 LTS, Java 8 and MKL, the main intent is to run Scala and Breeze backed by native linear algebra libraries.
+Inspired by @mlaccetti, @eddelbuettel.